 Item is part of a Kits on the Fly

 Item has a PSP/PRP attached

+Item has quantity overridden.

 If the transaction has at least one raincheck item in it, the option to convert the transaction into an Employee Sale is not available within the modify transaction main menu.